Grant cycle: Grassroots urban innovation

 How it works

-- Decisions are shaped collectively by GIG members
+- Grant criteria and processes are shaped collectively by GIG members,

 Partnership with Judith Neilson Foundation